owntracks/booklet/docs/guide/quicksetup.md

 - a small dedicated Linux-capable device (e.g. a Raspberry Pi or equivalent) or a dedicated Linux VPS (Virtual Private Server), either at your home or from one of the many VPS providers.
   - some offerings are free of charge, though you'll need patience to wade through their lingo.
 (Oracle cloud, Good Cloud, and possibly a few others have a free tier.)
   - we've had very good experience with the likes of DigitalOcean; at the time of this writing they have a 512MB Debian 12 VPS which serves us very well.
-  - Linode, Server4you, Hetzner, Netcup, ... look around and compare
+But there are many others: Linode, Server4you, Hetzner, Netcup, ... look around and compare
-  - we've tested this setup on Ubuntu 22.04 (_jammy_) and on Debian/Raspbian 12 (_bookworm_)
+  - we've tested this setup on Ubuntu 22.04 (_jammy_) and on Debian/Raspbian 12 (_bookworm_); anything older or different might well cause issues, but we'll gladly help if we can
 - a DNS domain, something like `owntracks.example`, which will be associated with your VPS.
 Some VPS providers offer one in a package with the VPS.
 Be that as it may, the technical jargon is you let that DNS domain and associate the IPv4 and/or IPv6 address of your VPS with `owntracks.example`.

-Before continuing, make sure you can login to your VPS, either as `root` or as an unprivileged user.
+Before continuing, make sure you can login to your VPS, either as `root` or as an unprivileged user, but you will need to escalate privileges using `sudo`.

 - after logging in, the following program invocation should produce output similar to that shown: